NEW: Research School Training and Events 2018-19

 There will be a wide range of twilight workshops in 2018-19.
 The programme has many new topics and we welcome a host of eminent guest speakers including Sir John Holman who will lead our Science at KS3 & 4 event, Daisy Christodoulou who will lead our Comparative Judgement event, and Alex Quigley who will lead our Literacy at KS3 & 4 event.

 A full list of courses can be downloaded here and will be updated regularly as more courses will be added.
-You can keep in touch with the latest information via twitter @sandresearch, our newsletter and website.
+You can browse and book all courses here.
+You can also keep in touch with the latest information via Twitter @sandresearch, our newsletter and website.

 We very much look forward to seeing you.Posted on 17 July 2018